JitenDhandha/CFit/README.md

 **Note on errors**: In case no errors are provided along the y-axis, the error on the parameters and the chi-squared value are calculated based on an error of 1.00 (arbitrary unit) on each data point.
 Due to this, the errors on the fitting parameters dont have much meaning; however the best fit can still be useful!

+## Bugs and suggestions

+If you find any bugs, run into errors or have suggestions on functions you would like to see added, feel free to open a GitHub issue or email me directly at jitendhandha@gmail.com.
+I will be more than happy to take a look at it!

 ### Have fun plotting!